bazelbuild/buildtools/buildifier/README.md

 See also the [full list](../WARNINGS.md) or the supported warnings.

-## Setup and usage via Bazel
+## Setup and usage via Bazel (not supported on Windows)

-On Linux you can also invoke buildifier via the Bazel rule.
+You can also invoke buildifier via the Bazel rule.
 `WORKSPACE` file:
 ```bzl
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")